ggeorgovassilis/fauxjsp/README.md

 fauxjsp
 =======

 fauxjsp is a [Java Server Pages (JSP)](http://www.oracle.com/technetwork/java/index-jsp-138231.html) implementation for use during development: JSPs are interpreted lazily (instead of compiled) which reduces application and page startup times, speeds up page reloads when JSPs change and doesn't require server restarts.
-Best used when developing, probably of limited use in production because of poor performance and less-than-perfect compliance with the JSP standard.
+Best used when developing, can be used in production also if specification compliance isn't critical.

 ## TL;DR